Fox682/Projects/Tictactoe.md

 So with this we have 9 bits per board with a maximum of 9 games.

 ```
-9 * 9 = 81 bits to store a whole game
+9 * 9 = 81 bits to store a whole game state
 ```

 Not bad!
 Not only can I reconstruct the board over time:
 - We intuitively know who went where
-- We also know where they place the piece on the board
+- We also know where they place their pieces on the board
 - We can also determine a winner here pretty easily

 On top of all that there's literally only 9 states to keep track of.
-Friggin Genius!
+Friggin Awesome!

 Well that was fun!
 Problem Solved, we can move on...

 > *The Abyss of Insanity* - "No, you can do better... less storage..."

-Seriously?!?! *Points finger at the Abyss of Insanity* look, we just went from 162 to 135 to 81 bits to store the game state AND now you have data to reconstruct the whole game from start to finish and you can find out who won.
+Seriously?!?!
 I just cut the storage space in half... exactly what wasted...

 ### Third Innovation: Space...
 Spaaaaaaaaace!